eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/environments.rst

     conda create -n <virtual-environment>

 Then Conda will ask for permission to proceed, press :bash:`y`.
-Remember, the environment usually is created at user's home directory :bash:`.conda/envs/environment-name>`.
+Remember, the environment usually is created in the user's home directory :bash:`.conda/envs/environment-name>`.

 Activate a virtual environment
 ++++++++++++++++++++++++++++++